warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Assurance of most recent complete appraisal assignment (i.e., 1004, 1025, 1073 etc., but not 1004D, 1075, 2000, 2000A, 2070, 2075, 2095 or any “Subject To” or Recertification of Value assignments)

-Sellers must adopt written policies and procedures implementing these Appraiser Independence Requirements, including, but not limited to, adequate training and disciplinary rules on appraiser independence.
-Additionally, Sellers must ensure that any third parties, such as appraisal management companies or correspondent lenders used in conjunction with the sale and delivery of a mortgage to PHH are also in compliance with these Appraiser Independence Requirements.
+Clients must adopt written policies and procedures implementing these Appraiser Independence Requirements, including, but not limited to, adequate training and disciplinary rules on appraiser independence.
+Additionally, Clients must ensure that any third parties, such as appraisal management companies or correspondent lenders used in conjunction with the sale and delivery of a mortgage to PHH are also in compliance with these Appraiser Independence Requirements.

 Conventional Loans with properties that have Collateral Underwriter (CU) scores of 5 will be ineligible for purchase by PHH.